JimS20/Project-3-DataBus/README.md

 ## Details

-The application visualises data from a MySQL database.
+The application visualizes data from a MySQL database.
 It shows data in both a bar chart and line chart.
 The data displayed in this case is public transport and car usage in the city of Rotterdam.
 This is plotted against the amount of public transport stops located throughout the city.
 The data can also be edited from within the application.

 ## Usage